ab-elhaddad/faq-accordion-react/README.md

 # FAQs Accordion

-This is a simple FAQs accordion component built with React.
+This is a simple responsive FAQs accordion component built with React.
 It is a beginner-friendly project and a good way to learn the basics of React.<br/> The app is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).

 ## Live Demo